TonySkorik/Parser3LanguageSupport/README.md

 * `parser3ext.settings.forceCursorOnTheLineStart`: Move the cursor on the line start upon InsertDocumentingHeader invocation.
 If set to `false` and invoked - the warning will be displayed and nothing happens.
 * `parser3ext.settings.allowedEmptyLinesCount`: Amount of empty lines between method signature and documenting comment start.
 If exceeded documenting header won't be parsed into hover.
+* `parser3ext.settings.deisableGoToMethodListSorting`: Set to `true` to diasable method signatures sorting in GoToMethod picker.

 ## Known Issues